 - Students that need testing accommodations should contact the Student Disabilities Office prior to testing (www.daytonastate.edu/sds/)

-After meeding with an Academic Advisor, assistance wtih TABE remediation is available through the Applied Academics for Adult Education program at your campus.
+After meeting with an Academic Advisor, assistance with TABE remediation is available through the College Transition Unit at your campus.

 Assessment Services is responsible for monitoring test sessions.
 Daytona State College does not tolerate cheating nor disruptive behavior.
 If an examinee is suspected of cheating, testing will be stopped and the examinee will be directed to leave the area.
 The test may be voided.
 The incident will be reported to college officials and disciplinary action may be taken.